rsnyder/juncture-about/README.md

 # About Juncture

 Juncture is a set of services and web components designed to work with GitHub and Markdown to easily create interactive web pages/sites.

-`iframe https://docs.google.com/presentation/d/e/2PACX-1vSBjr3JfRBWA8JZK1ikzzBgljziFBziqKIZFSyJ-I1N5IhV4wkN0COt7G9IGYM5rf75VBuStVgZGNkv/embed?start=false&loop=false&delayms=3000 frameborder="0" width="960" height="569" allowfullscreen mozallowfullscreen webkitallowfullscreen`
+GitHub is a free web service that provides file and web hosting, Markdown file editing, and powerful tools for collaboration and workflow management.
+Markdown is a simple markup language commonly used for formatting plain text.

+Juncture components can be easily added to any Markdown text to create interactive and engaging web pages.

+`image wc:Incense_in_Vietnam.jpg right`

+Commonly used Juncture components include an IIIF-enabled image viewer.

+##

 **Juncture components**